SEM

 Who Should Book SEM — and When

-SEM is the right call for food-focused travellers who want a tasting menu that changes with the season, costs significantly less than Lisbon's Michelin-starred heavyweights, and comes without the formality.
-If you are visiting Lisbon in a period when local producers have a lot to offer — late spring through autumn, when Iberian market gardens are at full output , you will eat better here than you would in most rooms at twice the price.
-Couples, solo diners with a curiosity for fermentation-led cooking, and anyone who finds the €€€€ dining circuit in Lisbon harder to justify will find SEM a more honest proposition.
+SEM is the right call for food-focused travellers who want a tasting menu that changes with the season, costs significantly less than Lisbon's Michelin-starred heavyweights, comes without the formality.
+If you are visiting Lisbon in a period when local producers have a lot to offer — late spring through autumn, when Iberian market gardens are at full output, you will eat better here than you would in most rooms at twice the price.
+Couples, solo diners with a curiosity for fermentation-led cooking, anyone who finds the €€€€ dining circuit in Lisbon harder to justify will find SEM a more honest proposition.

 What SEM Actually Is

 SEM sits in Alfama, one of Lisbon's oldest neighbourhoods, at R. das Escolas Gerais 120.
 The room is deliberately informal: shelves lined with jars of preserves and fermented products serve as both the decor and a working pantry, signalling immediately that the philosophy here is not decorative.
-The kitchen is run by George McLeod, originally from New Zealand, and Lara Prado, originally from Brazil , a pairing that brings an outsider's clarity to Portuguese produce without any nostalgic obligation to cook it in a particular way.
+The kitchen is run by George McLeod, originally from New Zealand, Lara Prado, originally from Brazil, a pairing that brings an outsider's clarity to Portuguese produce without any nostalgic obligation to cook it in a particular way.

-The format is a single tasting menu, and that menu is not fixed.
+The format is a single tasting menu, that menu is not fixed.
 It follows what the kitchen's local producers can supply, which means the experience you have in October is genuinely different from the one in February or May.
-This is not a marketing position , it is a structural feature of how SEM operates, and it has practical consequences for when you visit.
-The aromatic character of the food shifts with the season too: in warmer months, wild plants, flowers, and fresh ferments carry the scent of the kitchen; in cooler months, deeper preserved notes and root vegetables take their place.
+This is not a marketing position, it is a structural feature of how SEM operates, it has practical consequences for when you visit.
+The aromatic character of the food shifts with the season too: in warmer months, wild plants, flowers, fresh ferments carry the scent of the kitchen; in cooler months, deeper preserved notes and root vegetables take their place.
 If you visit twice, you are not eating the same menu with minor substitutions.
 You are eating a different menu.

 Sustainability is the operating framework, not the story SEM tells at the table.
 Ingredients come from regenerative agriculture sources.
 Plastic use is minimised.
-Food waste is treated as a technical problem to be solved through fermentation, preservation, and whole-plant cooking, not as a brand claim.
-The We're Smart Movement has recognised SEM as part of its network, and the 2025 Michelin Guide awarded the restaurant a Michelin Plate, acknowledging quality without placing SEM in the starred category.
+Food waste is treated as a technical problem to be solved through fermentation, preservation, whole-plant cooking, not as a brand claim.
+The We're Smart Movement has recognised SEM as part of its network, the 2025 Michelin Guide awarded the restaurant a Michelin Plate, acknowledging quality without placing SEM in the starred category.
 At the €€ price tier, that positioning is actually an asset: the cooking carries independent validation without the price inflation that a star typically brings.

-The Google rating sits at 4.6 from 449 reviews, which is a reliable signal of consistent delivery.
 At this price point and format, a 4.6 across that volume of diners means the kitchen is executing at a level that holds up across different visitor expectations.
 That is not a given for tasting menu restaurants operating at the mid-range.

 The Seasonal Question: When to Go